The Divine Weapon: Plot

 During the reign of King Sejong the Great, Joseon Korea faces increasing hostility from Ming China.
 Ming China, without restraint, mounts unrelenting demands against the Korean crown, further entrenching distrust and aversion to subservience.
-Ming China has especially been provoked by a leaked news that Korea had under way an arms development program that would undermine theirs.
-Mounting pressure by threat of invasion and sending down Emperor's commands requesting tribute pf young Korean girls to be sent to China, to reduce Korea's manpower and debilitate its military capacity, the grip around the throat becomes ever tighter.
-It seems Joseon's fate is dependent on completing an unfinished project - that of making Singijeon or the Divine Weapon a reality.
+Ming China has especially been provoked by leaked news that Korea had underway an arms development program that would undermine theirs.
+Mounting pressure by the threat of invasion and sending down the Emperor's commands requesting tribute of young Korean girls to be sent to China, to reduce Korea's manpower and debilitate its military capacity, the grip around the throat becomes ever tighter.
+It seems Joseon's fate is dependent on completing an unfinished project – that of making Singijeon or the Divine Weapon a reality.

-In the final battle, severely outnumbered Korean forces (less than 100 men) successfully defeat the thousands of Ming Chinese in armed combat with spears, bombs, and several finished Singijeon via several hwachas.
+In the final battle, severely outnumbered Korean forces (less than 100 men) successfully defeated the thousands of Ming Chinese in armed combat with spears, bombs, and several finished Singijeon via several hwachas.
 Thousands of Ming Chinese foot soldiers are killed as the arrows in the Singijeon are launched.
 More are killed with the gunpowder packed inside the arrows (standard Singeijeons).
 Those in the Ming Chinese army who remained are finished off with the large model Singijeons (대신기전, Grand Singijeon), except one of the nobles who prefers peace over warfare.